cap-js/calesi/samples/notifications/readme.md

 3. Execute the following command to add `notifications` configuration: `cds add notifications`

-4. The above command created a file `notificationtypes.json` in the root directory of the project.
+4. The above command creates a file `notificationtypes.json` in the root directory of the project.
 This file will contain the notification types which we want to use in our application.
 In our demo we will create a notification whenever a new incident is created.
 Paste the following code in the `notificationtypes.json` file to add the Notification Type.

     ```json
     [